 Diabetic Ketoacidosis is an acute metabolic complication of diabetes, also referred to as diabetic ketoacidosis (DKA).
 DKA occurs when insulin levels are inadequate to meet the body’s basic metabolic requirements.
-Insulin deficiency leads to formation of free fatty acids due to breakdown of triglycerides and amino acids, which get converted to highly acidic ketone bodies, leading to acidosis.
+Insulin deficiency leads to the formation of free fatty acids due to the breakdown of triglycerides and amino acids, which get converted to highly acidic ketone bodies, leading to acidosis.
 Symptoms include nausea, vomiting, and abdominal pain that can progress to kidney failure, cerebral edema, coma, and death.

 Symptoms of Diabetic Ketoacidosis

 |Sweet smell to the breath and/or a sweet metallic taste in the mouth||Signs and symptoms of a urinary tract infection, which includes a feeling of burning when urinating or the need to urinate often or right away|

 FDA Approves Invokana

 FDA Warns of Acute Kidney Injury and Impairment in Renal Function

 - Mar 2013 - Oct 2014